OAB and Your Relationships: Talking With Your Partner

 In general, it’s better to bring up a difficult topic yourself than to wait until your partner has become uncomfortable enough to ask you about it.
-You may be surprised-if you’ve been acting strangely and hurrying out of events, your partner may be relieved to learn that the problem is OAB rather than something more medically serious or an impending breakup.
+You may be surprised to find that your partner is relieved to learn that the problem is OAB rather than something more medically serious or an impending breakup.

 How to Talk to a Partner About OAB

 So you’ve decided that it’s time to have “the talk.”
 When and where should you do it?
 How should you bring it up?
 And how can you get over your anxiety?